ga4gh/ga4gh-schemas/doc/source/api/network.rst

    known peer.
 By sending an announce request with the URL of her service to the URL of the known good peer, she has advertised her services.
--  Alice would like to create an ad-hoc peer to peer network with Bob.
+-  Alice would like to create an ad-hoc peer-to-peer network with Bob.
    She first announces her service to Bob and then adds Bob’s service to her list of peers.
 -  Alice would like to get a list of all the available datasets on a